-An optional dual valve hydraulic system allows planter to be raised and lowered without operating row markers.
+All Model 3035 planters are equipped with a dual valve hydraulic system to control row markers.
+A dual valve hydraulic system allows planter to be raised and lowered without operating row markers.
 Row markers are controlled on alternating sides through a tractor SCV.
 The sequencing valve directs flow to marker on opposite side each time a row marker is raised.
 When lower row marker is selected, row marker on opposite side of row marker last raised is lowered.
 When raising planter for a waterway the row marker stays down, clears the ground, does not disturb the waterway, and continues to mark when planter is lowered.

 Both row markers can be down at the same time.
 Lower planter and row marker.
-Move tractor lift control (single valve) or marker control (dual valve) to raise and immediately return it to lower.
+Move marker control to raise and immediately return it to lower.
 This shifts the row marker control valve and lowers remaining row marker.